Details About The General Science Test of ASVAB

 It should also be noted that the test content and subtest remain the same across all the branches of US military services.

-There are multiple subtests included from various core areas to ensure that the candidates are tested in all the relevant areas that provide clues to their eligibility to military and non-military career options.
-The General Science ASVAB test, for example, tests and evaluates the candidates' abilities and skills in the physical and biological areas relevant to various career options.
+There are multiple subtests from various core areas included in this test to ensure that the candidates are tested in all the relevant areas that provide clues to their eligibility to military and non-military career options.
+The section of the exam, for example, tests and evaluates the candidates' abilities and skills in the physical and biological areas relevant to various career options.

-As like all the other ASVAB subtests, the General Science ASVAB subtest also consists of multiple choice questions.
-For sample questions, refer to the official ASVAB website: http://official-asvab.com/questions/app/question_gs1_app.htm.
+As like all the other ASVAB subtests, the General Science section also consists of multiple choice questions.
+For sample questions, you can refer to the official ASVAB website: http://official-asvab.com/questions/app/question_gs1_app.htm.

-The number of questions in the General Science ASVAB subtest differs according to the version of the test administered.
+The number of questions in this subtest differs according to the version of the test administered.
 While the CAT-ASVAB has 16 questions, the P&P-ASVAB version has 25 questions.
-The time limit given to the General Science ASVAB subtest in each of these versions is also different - 8 minutes in the CAT-ASVAB and 11 minutes in the P&P-ASVAB respectively.
-However, as all other subtests in the CAT-ASVAB, the General Science ASVAB subtest also could be finished off well ahead of the time limit, as per individual candidate's pace.
+However, just like other subtests in the CAT-ASVAB, the time allowed for the subtest in each of these versions is also different - 8 minutes in the CAT-ASVAB and 11 minutes in the P&P-ASVAB respectively.
+It can also be completed well ahead of the time limit, depending on the pace of the candidate.

-Also, as the ASVAB exam standard scores are used both for classifying candidates into the best suitable job roles within the appropriate armed force branches, the scores of all subtests, including that of General Science ASVAB subtest are critically important.
-For example, for careers in the Science and Technical domains, the General Science ASVAB subtest scores are always considered.
-Accordingly, the General Science ASVAB subtest should be given its due importance while preparing for the ASVAB exam.
-Based on the candidate's aspirations, interest areas, skills, and the wing of service they are interested in, they need to set their General Science target scores, though.
+Also, as the ASVAB standard scores are used both for classifying candidates into the best suitable job roles within the appropriate armed force branches, the scores of all subtests, including that of General Science subtest, are critically important.
+For example, to join a career in the Science and Technical domains, the score of this section is always considered.